ahmadajmi/learning-javascript/chapter3.md

 var ahmad = new Person('Ahmad');

-ahmad.hi(); // => ahmad.hi is not a function :) (:
+ahmad.sayHi(); // => ahmad.sayHi is not a function :) (:

 ahmad.foo; // => 'foo'
 ```

-For the methods inside the constructor, it's recommended to the `hi` method to the prototype of the `Person`.
-The problem is every time you call the `new Person()` a new function is created in the memory and this is inefficient because `say()` method doesn't change from one instance to the next.
+For the methods inside the constructor, it's recommended to the `sayHi` method to the prototype of the `Person`.
+The problem is that every time you call the `new Person()` a new function is created in the memory and this is inefficient because `sayHi()` method doesn't change from one instance to the next.

 So next time reusable members such as methods should be added to the prototype.